elylucas/nest-ngconf/Guide.md

 }
 ```

-The new methods above follow the same pattern as before, except now we are using the `catchError` operator from rxjs to capture any HTTP errors that come back from the API.
+The new methods above follow the same pattern as before, except now we are using the `catchError` operator from RXJS to capture any HTTP errors that come back from the API.

 With the service methods taken care of, let's look at updating the mission form next.